 Working with materials, students develop a range of manipulation, processing, manufacturing and organisational skills.
 When designing with materials, they develop cognitive skills, such as solving problems, generating ideas, creative design strategies and communicating what they do.
 This makes them more technologically literate and, as consumers, enables them to make more informed decisions about the use and misuse of technology.

 The Materials Design and Technology General course aims to prepare all students for a future in a technological and material world by providing the foundation for lifelong learning about how products are designed and how materials are developed and used.

 The Year 12 syllabus is divided into two units, which are delivered as a pair.
-The notional time for the pair of units is 110 class contact hours.

 Students develop an understanding of the elements and fundamentals of design and consider human factors involved in the design, production and use of their projects.
 They develop creative thinking strategies and work on design projects within specified constraints.
 Students learn about the classification and properties of a variety of materials and make appropriate materials selection for design needs.
 Students learn about manufacturing and production skills and techniques.
 They develop the skills and techniques appropriate to the materials being used and gain practice in planning and managing processes through the production of design project.
 They learn about risk management and ongoing evaluation processes.

 Students learn about the nature of designing for a client, target audience or market.
 Students apply an understanding of the elements and fundamentals of design and consider human factors involved in their design projects.
 Students learn about the nature, properties and environmental impacts related to a variety of materials and production techniques.
 They develop creative thinking strategies, work on design projects within specified constraints and consider the environmental impacts of recycling of materials.
 Students extend their understanding of safe working practices and contemporary manufacturing techniques and develop the knowledge, understanding and skills required to manage the processes of designing and manufacturing.